githubpartners/microsoft-learn/github/create-manage-github-actions-workflows/includes/2-workflow-syntax-and-commands.md

 Understanding your workflow can seem challenging at first.
-In this unit, you'll learn more about the YAMl syntax for your workflow files and some common workflow commands.
+In this unit, you'll learn more about the YAML syntax for your workflow files and some common workflow commands.

 ## YAML syntax for workflows